NCIS: Los Angeles season 1: Ratings

-The series premiere episode, "Identity", drew approximately 18.73 million viewers with a 4.4/11 share in the 18- to 49-year-old demographic and therefore won its timeslot.
-It was the second most watched show of the week, behind the seventh season premiere of sister show NCIS which accumulated 20.61 million viewers.
-However, ratings were down from the ninth season premiere of CSI: Crime Scene Investigation, but was higher than the series premiere of The Mentalist, which occupied the same timeslot the previous year.
-The season finale, "Callen, G." was watched by 13.1 million viewers.
-For its first season, NCIS: Los Angeles was the 9th most watched new series on CBS with a total of 16.08 million viewers.
+The series premiere, "Identity", attracted approximately 18.73 million viewers and earned a 4.4/11 Nielsen rating/share among adults aged 18–49, making it the most-watched program in its timeslot.
+It ranked as the second most-watched television program of the week, behind only the seventh-season premiere of sister series NCIS, which drew 20.61 million viewers.
+The premiere also outperformed the seventh-season premiere of CSI: Miami, which had premiered the same date during the previous television season, as well as the series premiere of The Mentalist, which occupied the same slot during the 2008–09 television season.